Jack Thomas Snow

 - Born February 26, 1968 in Long Beach, CA USA

-Snow was a switch-hitter until 1998, then reverted to his natural lefthanded side for the rest of his career.
+Snow was a switch-hitter until 1998, then reverted to his natural left-handed side for the rest of his career.
+He was part of the California Angels return from the New York Yankees in the deal that sent Jim Abbott to the Bronx.

-Snow was thrown out at the plate trying to score the tying run from second on a Jeffrey Hammonds single to left to end the 2003 NLDS between the Giants and Florida Marlins.
-Jeff Conine made the throw and Ivan Rodriguez held on to the ball to complete the play.
+Snow was involved in several memorable postseason moments with the San Francisco Giants.
+He hit a pinch-hit three-run home run off Armando Benitez in the bottom of the 9th to tie Game 2 of the 2000 NLDS between the Giants and New York Mets.
+He scooped up manager Dusty Baker's 3-year-old son (and batboy) Darren Baker while scoring on a Kenny Lofton base hit during Game 5 of the 2002 Fall Classic (a picture of which hangs in the Baseball Hall of Fame).
+And he was famously thrown out at the plate trying to score the tying run from second base on a Jeffrey Hammonds single to left to end the 2003 NLDS between the Giants and Florida Marlins.
+Jeff Conine made the throw and Ivan Rodriguez held on to the ball after a collision to complete the play and the series.

 Snow was released by the Red Sox after playing in 38 games in 2006.
 On September 24, 2008, the Giants signed him.
-On September 27, he was in the starting line-up, batting fifth and playing first place.
-Before the leadoff hitter for the opposing Dodgers completed his at bat, Snow was replaced with Travis Ishikawa, and his professional career was over.
+On September 27th, he was in the starting line-up, batting fifth and playing first base.
+Before the leadoff hitter for the opposing Los Angeles Dodgers completed his at bat, Snow was replaced with Travis Ishikawa, and his professional career was over.

 - 1992 MVP International League Columbus Clippers